PaulStapel/PaulStapel.github.io/content/about-me/about-me.md

 Hiya, I'm Paul!
 I'm a student-writer-tutor-programmer hybrid specializing in science.
 This website is my first public project, and I look forward to sharing more of my work in the future.
 Nonetheless, you can find everything you need to know about me on this page.

 ## Currently working on
-After summer break is over, I will be following these courses at Utrecht University:
+I am currently following these courses at Utrecht University:
-* Introduction to topology
-* Optimalisation and complexity
-* Advanced quantum mechanics
+* Classical field theory
-* Advanced (classical) mechanics
+* Algorithms
+* Interaction technologies
-* Functions and series
+* Topology and Geometry

 \
-On the side, I work on this blog and write articles for our student society in [de Vakidioot](https://www.a-eskwadraat.nl/Vereniging/Commissies/vakid/) (BEWARE: Dutch!).
-The vakidioot is currently on hold, but I would like to resume writing for it when time permits.
+On the side, I work on this blog and some personal projects.

 I also work as a part-time data analyst for Simplex, a Dutch consultancy agency that specialises in AFAS-software.
 In this job, I desing and develop dashboards with Power Bi.